thysultan/jsx.js/README.md

 An extendable and lightweight jsx parser without regex

-- ~14kb minified
+- ~14kb un-minified
-- ~3 minified and gzipped
+- ~3kb minified and gzipped

 ## API